ni/nimi-python/docs/nidcpower/functions.rst

     Returns an array of voltage measurements, an array of current measurements, and an array of compliance measurements that were previously taken and are stored in the NI-DCPower buffer.
-This function should not be used when the :py:data:`nidcpower.Session.measure_when` attribute is set to :py:data:`~nidcpower.MeasureWhen.ON_DEMAND`.
-You must first call :py:meth:`nidcpower.Session._initiate` before calling this function.
+This method should not be used when the :py:data:`nidcpower.Session.measure_when` property is set to :py:data:`~nidcpower.MeasureWhen.ON_DEMAND`.
+You must first call :py:meth:`nidcpower.Session._initiate` before calling this method.

     Refer to the `Acquiring
     Measurements <REPLACE_DRIVER_SPECIFIC_URL_1(acquiringmeasurements)>`__
     and `Compliance <REPLACE_DRIVER_SPECIFIC_URL_1(compliance)>`__ topics in
-    the *NI DC Power Supplies and SMUs Help* for more information about configuring this function.
+    the *NI DC Power Supplies and SMUs Help* for more information about configuring this method.

-    .. note:: This function is not supported on all devices.
-Refer to `Supported Functions by
+    .. note:: This method is not supported on all devices.
+Refer to `Supported Methods by
         Device <REPLACE_DRIVER_SPECIFIC_URL_2(nidcpowercref.chm',%20'supportedfunctions)>`__
         for more information about supported devices.